CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/chen-triple-classification-2019/index.md

 - article-journal
 publication: "in *IEEE Access* [SCI, JCR Q1]"
 doi: 10.1109/ACCESS.2019.2903859
-abstract: Digital respiratory sounds provide valuable information for telemedicine and smart diagnosis in an non-invasive way of pathological detection.
+abstract: <div class="justify-align">Digital respiratory sounds provide valuable information for telemedicine and smart diagnosis in an non-invasive way of pathological detection.
 As the typical continuous abnormal respiratory sound, wheeze is clinically correlated with asthma or chronic obstructive lung diseases.
 Meanwhile, the discontinuous adventitious